Milna – Split

 Ferries to Croatia

-The Milna Split ferry route connects Croatia with Croatia and is currently operated by 2 ferry companies.
-The TP Line service runs up to 13 times per week with a sailing duration of around 35 minutes While the Krilo Kapetan Luka service runs up to 7 times per week with a duration from 25 minutes.
+The Milna Split ferry route connects Croatia with Croatia and is currently operated by 3 ferry companies.
+TP Line operate their crossing up to 13 times per week, Krilo Kapetan Luka 7 times per week & the Krilo Shipping Company service is available up to 7 times per week.

-So that’s a combined 20 sailings on offer per week on the Milna Split route between Croatia and Croatia.
-Compare now and get the best fare at the time that you want to travel.
+There are a combined 27 sailings available per week on the Milna Split crossing between Croatia and Croatia and with 3 ferry companies on offer it is advisable to compare all to make sure you get the best fare at the time that you want to travel.

 More routes than anyone else.